 Tourism expansion also has impacts on biodiversity though urbanisation, and disturbance.
 With its summer peak, tourist activities increases water demand at this time and the release of waste, with impacts on public expenditures or water quality.
 On another hand, it has enhanced livestock production by stimulating a demand for traditional events; problem this has generated in terms of over grazing has been noted above (see PNRC, 1999 for impact of tourism).
 Hunting also has contrasted effects.
 On one hand, the management of marshes for duck hunting tends to increases habitat and food availability for these species, but on the other, it enhances direct and indirect faunal mortality and it creates a competition for land traditionally used for livestock grazing.

-A summary of the related to the maintenance and restoration of the natural capital of the Camargue is given in Figure 5.10, using the conceptual framework introduced earlier in the chapter.
+A summary of the related to the maintenance and restoration of the natural capital of the Camargue is given in Error!
+Reference source not found., using the conceptual framework introduced earlier in the chapter.
 Once again a complete calculation is not possible at this stage due to lack of information, but it is clear that valuation of service output alone (and indeed marginal change of value resulting from any trade-offs between them) would not provide a complete picture of the costs of biodiversity loss in this area.

 The Amvrakikos Socio-Ecological System